 Planning a great graduation party means giving yourself plenty of time to plan.
 How far should you begin planning ahead?
 For the best results, start 3-4 months before graduation.

-Keep in mind that during the early planning stages, you’ll want to set up the basic idea behind the graduation party.
-Come up with a graduation party theme, choose a location, and create a budget.
+Keep in mind that during the early planning stages, you’ll want to set up the graduation party theme.
+Come up with a type of graduation party or theme, choose a location, and create a budget.

 You may want to send out save-the-date cards for both the graduation ceremony and the party as well.
 Late May and early June are often busy times for families, so give friends and family plenty of notice so they can make sure they’ve penciled in the big day and can attend the fabulous graduation party.

 Start planning on your graduation party menu.
 I have plenty of graduation party food, graduation party appetizers andy easy graduation party foods to keep the guests full and satisfied.
 Don’t forget the most important part—the sweets!
 Check out these great graduation party desserts to inspire your graduation menu planning.

 Solidify Plans 6-8 Weeks Before the Graduation Party